jhanna60/DevBook-FrontEnd/README.md

 ### Prioritisation & Planning

-If we are to split the requirements up using the [MoSCoW](https://en.wikipedia.org/wiki/MoSCoW_method) principle, we can break it down as follows:
+If we are to split the overall requirements up using the [MoSCoW](https://en.wikipedia.org/wiki/MoSCoW_method) principle, we can break it down as follows:

 ![Logo](MoSCoW.png)

+Please plan your workloads accordingly and aim to get the MVP out the door, continually assess progress and look to where your time is best spent, sometimes it's better to cut your losses and move on in the grand scheme of things.

 Overall we will need 3 controllers -
 * PostController